Hands-on Active Learning

 38,000 girls under the age of 18 will be married - TODAY (UNFPA)

 In many countries across the globe, girls do not attend school (especially at the secondary level) or have the same access to education as boys.
-Worldwide, there are an estimated 120 million, or more, girls out of school.
+Worldwide, there are an estimated 120 million or more girls out of school.
 In many traditional economies, girls are subject to a heavy burden of family chores that begins in early childhood – including daily treks, often at great personal risk, to collect firewood and water.
 They endure high rates of sexual violence, female genital cutting, bride prices and early marriage.
 These are formidable barriers that block girls from fully participating in school, their local economies and their civil societies.
 They are traditions that steal a girl’s innocence and rob her of her dignity and basic human rights.

-Educating girls is a devastating human rights issue in itself, but that is just part of the story.
+Depriving girls of their education is a devastating human rights issue unto itself, yet that is just part of the story.
 A girl who gets a quality education will benefit from improved overall health which helps ensure a brighter future for her, her family and the community in which she lives.
-More years in school means lower infant and maternal mortality rates, improved nutrition and overall health, decreased risk of HIV/AIDS and other diseases; an increased probability of her children attending school and higher lifetime incomes that are invested back into the family and community.
-When girls are educated, communities are more stable and less radicalized and growing evidence is pointing to how educating girls may be one of our most important but over-looked tools in fighting the pace of climate change (read here to learn more)
+As a population, more years in school results in lower infant and maternal mortality rates, a decreased risk of HIV/AIDS and other disease; an increased probability of her children attending school, and higher lifetime incomes that are invested back into the family and community.
+When girls are educated, communities are more stable and less radicalized and growing evidence is pointing to how this may be one of our most important, but over-looked tools, in fighting the pace of climate change (read here to learn more)

 Please join us in creating better futures for the world’s girls.
 Securely donate using a credit card by clicking Give Here.